SIR WILLIAM UTTING CB

 “I am a care leaver and my personal experiences as a Looked After Child have given me the passion to fight for children without a voice.
 Children in institutionalised settings are the most vulnerable in our society and I want them to have a voice that is listened to and respected, which is why I am proud to be a trustee of Article 39.”

 “My work on challenging unlawful restraint in secure training centres brought into sharp focus the needs of children in institutional settings for advice on their rights and support in defending them.
-I hope to use my legal and campaigning experience in support of Article 39’s efforts to meet these needs.”
+I hope to use my legal and campaigning experience to help Article 39 meet these needs.”

 “Children living in institutions are the most vulnerable of the vulnerable.
 Article 39 is here for them and I want to help.”